SAILOR: Perceptual Anchoring For Robotic Cognitive Architectures: Related Works

 \section{Related Works}

-Anchoring is the process of creating and maintaining the link between symbolic data and sensor data.
+Symbolic anchoring is the process of creating and maintaining the link between symbolic data and sensor data.
 Symbolic anchoring systems are based on extracting features from physical objects.
 Then, they are used to check if new perceived objects correspond with known objects.
-This mechanism is commonly known matching function.
-As a result, the anchoring problem~\cite{coradeschi2003introduction} is related to how to perform anchoring in an artificial intelligence system.
-In fact, anchoring is a special case of Physical Symbol Grounding~\cite{vogt2002physical} where symbolic data is maintained and updated in time.
-The anchoring problem involves different areas, such as psychology, cognition, linguistics and computer science.
-This makes anchoring a complex process.
+This mechanism is commonly known as the matching function.
+As a result, the symbolic anchoring problem~\cite{coradeschi2003introduction} is related to how to perform symbolic anchoring in an artificial intelligence system.
+In fact, symbolic anchoring is a special case of Physical Symbol Grounding~\cite{vogt2002physical} where symbolic data is maintained and updated in time.
+The symbolic anchoring problem involves different areas, such as psychology, cognition, linguistics and computer science.
+This makes symbolic anchoring a complex process.

 There are initial works in symbolic anchoring that use fuzzy logic to implement the matching function and the grounding, such as \cite{coradeschi1999anchoring}.
-In later works, we can find one of the basic anchoring pipelines presented in \cite{daoutis2009grounding}.
-It shows a basic system for perceptual anchoring using only visual features to implement the matching function used to check if new objects have to be stored in the knowledge base.
-This system was composed of a perceptual layer, where sensory data is generated and processed to extract features; a perceptual anchoring layer, where the grounding and anchoring processes take place; and a knowledge representation layer, which contains a knowledge base.
-This approach uses SIFT~\cite{lowe2004distinctive} to produce visual features to check if new objects are obtained.
-The grounding is based on describing the physical objects using color, class, semantic localization and spatial relations.
+In later works, we can find one of the basic symbolic anchoring pipelines presented in \cite{daoutis2009grounding}.
+It shows a basic system for symbolic anchoring using only visual features to implement the matching function used to check if new objects have to be stored in the knowledge base.
+This system was composed of a perceptual layer, where sensory data is generated and processed to extract features; an anchoring layer, where the grounding and symbolic anchoring processes take place; and a knowledge representation layer, which contains a knowledge base.
+This approach uses SIFT (Scale-invariant feature transform)~\cite{lowe2004distinctive} to produce visual features to check if new objects are obtained.
+The grounding is based on describing the physical objects using color, object class, semantic localization and spatial relations.